 Airline: Thai Airways

-It wasn’t more than 20 minutes since I left the United gate until I was inside the Thai 747-400, including photos, walking, sunblock seizing, and passport stamping.
+It wasn’t more than 20 minutes since I left the United gate until I was inside the Thai Boeing 747-400.
+That included photos, walking, sunblock seizing, and passport stamping.

-HS-TGX in the gate about to depart, waiting for the delayed people from Washington.
+HS-TGX in the gate about to depart.
+Waiting for the delayed people from Washington.

-Back then the airline was in transition between those colours and the current purple ones.
+Back then, the airline was in transition between those colours, and the current purple ones.

-Flight TG615 to Bangkok, in chinese.
+Flight TG615 to Bangkok, in Chinese.

-We were delayed for about 20 minutes and I heard the Captain saying that there were air traffic control and visibility issues, and that we were number three for departure.
+We were delayed for about 20 minutes, and I heard the Captain saying that there were air traffic control and visibility issues.
+We were number three for departure.

 The last thing I saw before falling fast asleep.

-I had seen maaany Airplanes, so I was happy about having that turn, I thought it was going to be quick.
-I had been awake for about 20 hours, 14 of those on another Boeing 747, so I just made myself comfortable and immediately fell asleep.
-Like an indecent walrus.
+By that moment, I had been awake for about 20 hours, 14 of those on another Boeing 747-400.
+So, I just made myself comfortable and immediately fell asleep, like an indecent walrus.

-Back then the PTV was not a big thing like it is today, and that interior with screens every certain number of rows was the rule, specially in economy class.
+Back then, the PTV was not a big thing like it is today.
+That interior with screens every certain number of rows was the rule, specially in economy class.

-Signs in thai… I was going to Thailand aeaeaeae!
+Signs in Thai… I was going to Thailand aeaeaeae!

 Thing is, I woke up at a given moment, and I looked outside again.
 It was the very same scene, the very same Dragonair Airbus A330 right in the same place.

-I had reached the Airplane almost finishing dusk, and it was possible that not a long time had passed during the delay and it had just turned dark precisely with the end of dusk.
-I had no idea what time it was nor what was happening.
+I had reached the Aeroplane almost finishing dusk, and it was possible that not a long time had passed during the delay.
+It could just had turned dark, precisely with the end of dusk.

 The first thing I saw on waking up… the same thing I had seen before falling asleep!

-So I asked the guy from Malaysia that was in the aisle seat:
+So, I asked the guy from Malaysia that was in the aisle seat:

--“Excuse me, Did I sleep just 15 minutes or what happened here?”.
+-“Excuse me.
+Did I sleep just 15 minutes, or what happened here?”.

 -“No, we have stood here without moving for about 5 hours”.